 UK risks becoming ‘island of strangers’, says PM as he unveils immigration plans

-The Prime Minister said the Labour Government would ‘take back control of our borders’.
+Sir Keir Starmer said the Labour Government will ‘take back control of our borders’.

 Sir Keir Starmer said the UK risks becoming an “island of strangers” without controls on immigration as he unveiled a crackdown including plans to cut overseas care workers and tighten English language requirements.

-In a Downing Street speech, the Prime Minister said the Labour Government would “take back control of our borders” and close the book on a “squalid chapter” for politics and the economy.
+In a Downing Street speech, the Prime Minister said the Labour Government will “take back control of our borders” and close the book on a “squalid chapter” for politics and the economy.

 Ministers are looking to bring down net migration figures, which stood at 728,000 in the year to mid-2024.

-Sir Keir said on Monday he wanted levels to have fallen significantly by the end of the Parliament, without setting a numerical target.
+Sir Keir said on Monday that he wants levels to have fallen “significantly” by the end of the Parliament, without setting a numerical target.

 He said: “Let me put it this way, nations depend on rules, fair rules.